Sitecore-Hackathon/2020-XTeam/documentation/README.md

 Provide detailed instructions on how to install the module, and include screenshots where necessary.

 1. Install Sitecore 9.3 using the graphical installer, checking the option to install SXA.
+2. Do a SMart publish of the entire site.
-2. Install the Sitecore 9.3 Data Exchange Framework from the Sitecore installation package at: https://dev.sitecore.net/Downloads/Data_Exchange_Framework/4x/Data_Exchange_Framework_400.aspx
+3. Install the Sitecore 9.3 Data Exchange Framework from the Sitecore installation package at: https://dev.sitecore.net/Downloads/Data_Exchange_Framework/4x/Data_Exchange_Framework_400.aspx
+4. Reboot the PC when prompted.
-3. Install the Sitecore installation package included at:
+5. Install the Sitecore installation package included at: sc.package/xTeamHackathon2020.zip
-    [Path to our Sitecore package.]
     This will install the Sitecore resources and the DLLs for our project.

+    After this the project should be ready to run.

 ## Configuration